Shadowfiend/sbt-resource-management/README.md

  - `target/compressed` for compressed JS and CSS (`compressedTarget in ResourceCompile`) (javascripts and stylesheets directories are created under this one for each type of file).

+## SASS/Compass specifics

+By default, Compass runs a normal `compass compile`.
+If you wish to force compilation every time, add the following line to your settings:

+    forceSassCompile := true

 ## Commands

 The main command for JavaScript is `sbt resources:copy-scripts`.
 This does two things: